 I just think that you'll love the pureness of this vegetable soup and agree that the cumin creates a warm and earthy flavour to be savoured.

-This soup is another example of Lady Lynne coming back from a meeting at her work’s HQ in London and enthusiastically telling me all about the soup that was available in her staff canteen.
+This soup is another example of my other half coming back from a meeting at her work's HQ in London and enthusiastically telling me all about the soup that was available in her staff canteen.

 Now, she thinks that that particular soup she had probably was made from cream.
 I'm not against cream in any way but I prefer to put it in my cheesecakes! 😉